bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Steve Jobs

+> It is not that we have a short time to live, but that we waste a lot of it.
+>
+> -- Seneca

 > A work of art is never finished.
 It is merely abandoned.
 >
 > -- E. M. Forster